Generic selectors

 In exactly the same manner as “speaking”, the Holy Spirit leads us according to what it receives from Jesus Christ.
 Simply put, the Holy Spirit is not a living being that forcibly leads us according to its own will, but it is the means by which God the Father and Jesus Christ communicate their will to physical human beings.

-MATTHEW 4:1 Then Jesus was led [by the spirit] up into the wilderness by the [Holy] Spirit in order to be tempted by the devil.
+MATTHEW 4:1 Then Jesus was led up by the spirit into the wilderness to be tempted by the devil.

 However, we know that Jesus Christ only did those things His Father showed or told Him:

-JOHN 5:19 Therefore, Jesus answered and said to them, “Truly, truly I say to you, the Son has no power to do anything of Himself, but only what He sees the Father do.
-For whatever He does, these things the Son also does in the same manner.”
+JOHN 5:19 Then Jesus answered and said to them, “Most assuredly, I say to you, the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.

 It was such an important point that Jesus made, He reiterated in John 5:30 and 8:28.
 Jesus never said anything about doing the will of the Holy Spirit, only that of His Father.
 If the Holy Spirit were a living being, there is certainly no mention of its direct involvement in the most important life ever to have lived.
 It was, as is the case with the saints, the means of communication between God the Father and Jesus Christ in the flesh.

 The word holy is qodesh in Hebrew and hagios in Greek.
-They simply refer to anyone that is morally clean (as determined by God) or an object that He set apart for a specific purpose.
+They simply refer to someone who is morally clean (as determined by God) or an object that He set apart for a specific purpose.
 Interestingly, both people and objects can become defiled, rendering them unclean.
-Therefore, one cannot assume that the Holy Spirit is a life form because it has the status of being holy to God.
+Therefore, one cannot assume that the Holy Spirit is a living being because it is holy to God.

 There are a number of cases where the Holy Spirit is likened to something physical.
 It is described as looking like a dove, sounding as a mighty wind, and having the appearance of fire:

-MATTHEW 3:16 And after He was baptized, Jesus came up immediately out of the water; and behold, the heavens were opened to him, and he saw the Spirit of God descending as a dove, and coming upon Him.
+MATTHEW 3:16 When He [Jesus Christ] had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.

-ACTS 2:2-3 And suddenly there came from heaven a sound like the rushing of a powerful wind, and filled the whole house where they were sitting.
-3 And there appeared to them divided tongues as of fire, and sat upon each one of them.
+ACTS 2:2-3 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.
+3 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.

-It is impossible to argue that any of these impart a sense of life to the Holy Spirit.
-They are simply symbols or figures of speech.
-God allowed a perceptible manifestation of the Holy Spirit to establish proof of the events.
+It is impossible to argue that any of these impart a sense of life to the Holy Spirit; they are simply symbols or figures of speech.
+God allowed a visible manifestation of the Holy Spirit to establish proof of the events.
 The next verse of Acts 2 confirms this:

-ACTS 2:4 And they were all filled with the Holy Spirit; and they began to speak with other languages, as the Spirit gave them the words to proclaim.
+ACTS 2:4 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.

 Of all the metaphors used for the Holy Spirit, none is more symbolic than oil.
 This is quite apparent throughout the Bible with ceremonial anointings.
 The word itself, anoint, means to smear or rub with oil.
 Among other things, anointings were used to consecrate holy places[15], set apart someone for service to God[16], and heal[17].